cddr/cddr.github.io/_posts/2025-12-30-ai-is-quite-useful-actually.md

 title: AI is actually quite useful, as it turns out
 ---

-# AI is actually quite useful, as it turns out

 Is this thing still on?

 Apologies for being away so long.
 I’ve been busy finding joy in things other than "tech," but I felt a need to talk about a recent realization.
 For developers "getting on a bit," it’s easy to fear that the skills we’ve spent years acquiring are becoming redundant.
 I certainly felt that way.